-The parent of a string is the tag that contains it.
+The parent of a string would be the tag which contains it.

 '''

 tag = title_tag.string

 print(tag)

 The Three Stooges

 tag.parent

-<title>The Three Stooges
+<title>The Three Stooges</title>

 '''

-Calling .parents iterates through all parents of a given tag.
+You could use .parents to iterate through all parents of a given tag.
 Examples can be found in the online documentation.